ayaranga/aura-js-creditscore-v2/README.md

 Enter the details and click Score button
 3. Verify the inserted data contents by accessing: http://<ip:port>/api/creditscore

+If you have not created the table, you see the message `{"MESSAGE":"ERROR communicating with DB-Error: ORA-00942: table or view does not exist"}`.
+If so, create the table as specified above in the step 1.

 NOTE: If you are running kubectl proxy, you can access the application using proxy url as well.
 Example: http://localhost:8001/api/v1/namespaces/default/services/aura-js-creditscore:http/proxy/api/creditscore
 ## Running sample application as a docker container